linuxkit/linuxkit/docs/kernels.md

 KERNEL_SERIES=<series>
 BUILD_IMAGE=linuxkit/alpine:<builder>
 ```
-1. Update the list of kernels to build in the `Makefile`

 Since the last major series likely is the best basis for the new one, subject to additional modifications, you can use
 the previous one as a starting point.

-1. Modify the list of kernels inside the `Makefile` to include the new version.
-You do not need to specify the series anywhere, as the `Makefile` calculates it.
-E.g. adding `7.0.5` will cause it to calculate the series as `7.0.x` automatically.
 1. Make the directory for the new series, e.g. `mkdir 7.0.x`
 1. Create a new `linuxkit/kconfig` container image: `make kconfig`.
 This is not pushed out.
 1. Run a container based on `linuxkit/kconfig`.